 What can you do to reduce your risk?

-All three vaccines are safe and effective at preventing hospitalization and death from COVID-19.
-Health officials are encouraging everyone 12 and older to get vaccinated (shots for younger populations are still being evaluated), including people who have had COVID-19 in the past.
-Many older adults are also eligible for booster shots to ramp up their protection against COVID.
+All three vaccines are effective at preventing hospitalization and death from COVID-19.
+Health officials are encouraging everyone 5 and older to get vaccinated (shots for younger populations are still being evaluated), including people who have had COVID-19 in the past.
+Adults 18 and older are also eligible for booster shots to ramp up their protection against COVID, especially in the wake of the highly transmissible omicron variant.
+People ages 12 through 17 who were vaccinated with Pfizer can also get a booster shot.

-Other ways to lower the likelihood of getting sick from COVID-19: Wear a face mask in public indoor settings; avoid crowds and poorly ventilated spaces; put at least 6 feet between yourself and others not in your household; and wash your hands often.
+Other ways to lower the likelihood of getting sick from COVID-19: Wear a face mask in public indoor settings settings (see the CDC's new guidance on when one might be needed in your community); avoid crowds and poorly ventilated spaces; put at least 6 feet between yourself and others not in your household; and wash your hands often.

 Do the vaccines have side effects?